How Much Does a Lift Recliner Chair Cost?

 Will you spend extended periods in your lift chair or only periodically for relaxation and perhaps watching television?
-If long periods of use, you will want a one-piece chaise seat and the infinite-position reclining options.
+If long periods of use, you will want a one-piece chaise seat and infinite-position reclining options.
 This will provide full-body support and comfort in endless amounts of reclining positions.

 Do you need the lift recliner only temporarily?
-If so, some companies offer rentals to use while recovering from a surgery or visiting a relative.
+If so, some companies offer rentals to use while recovering from surgery or visiting a relative.